 Coaching for competitive sailors is on Tuesday evenings during daylight saving as part of the ‘Race Squad’.

 The Race Squad comprises junior sailors who are strongly committed to the sport and keen to improve their skills in an accelerated learning program.
 They are expected to compete in most of the local Wellington regattas as well as targeted away regattas that have been identified by the Sailing Academy Manager, with input from the Optimist and Starling Coaches.

 Race Squad members (and their parents) commit to spending additional time on their sailing participating in both sailing and non-sailing activities.
 Non-sailing activities include physical training, technical theory, racing strategy and other off the water sessions.
 Some involve additional cost as do away regattas.
 Fund-raising and grants may help with these costs but sailors should be prepared to cover them personally.

 At major away regattas our sailors are up against stiff competition, some of whom sail as often as 4-5 times per week.
 As there’s no substitute for time on the water a second mid-week evening Race Squad Training session is held on Fridays, again during daylight saving.
 All Race Squad Training sessions are followed by a debrief and some social time in the clubhouse.

-Race Squad Training begins on Tuesday 14th October and continues until the end of daylight saving but will not be held during school holidays.
+Race Squad Training begins on Tuesday after daylight saving starts and continues until the end of daylight saving but will not be held during school holidays.
 Sessions will run from 5pm to 7pm and will commence with a briefing.
 Sailors should ensure they’re at the club no later than 4:30pm in order to rig up and prepare to go out on the water prior to the briefing.
 As in the past, we’ll bring in expert coaches for some of these sessions.

 Paremata Boating Club Sailing Academy gratefully